-The Government of Nigeria, together with the Governments of Argentina, Norway, Spain, as well as the African Union Commission and the Global Coalition to Protect Education from Attack are hosting the Abuja Conference.
-The aim of the conference is to galvanize action on protecting education from attack.
+On the 25th-27th October 2021, the Government of Nigeria, together with the Governments of Argentina, Norway, and Spain, as well as the African Union Commission and the Global Coalition to Protect Education from Attack hosted the 4th International Conference on the Safe Schools Declaration in Abuja, Nigeria, and virtually.

 Watch the Welcome Reception Video